 5.1.1.
-The overarching challenge is set out in the Solihull Draft Local Plan submission document as follows:
+The overarching challenge is set out in the Solihull Local Plan as follows:

 "A shortage of authorised Gypsy and Traveller sites in Solihull to meet identified needs and the need to maintain an appropriate level of supply."